SixLabors/ImageSharp/README.md

 ---
 # Important

-## If you forked this repositoy before 27/10/2016 you will either have to [rebase](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) your fork or reclone this repository.
+## If you forked this repository before 27/10/2016 you will either have to [rebase](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) your fork or reclone this repository.
 This is due to changes in the git history caused by shrinking the repository.
 ---

 ### Installation